The Specifics of Exposures: Tips, Strategies, and Practicalities for Effective Exposures in CBT for Youth with Anxiety Disorders

 Educators: Application has been approved by the Pennsylvania Department of Education for three Act 48 Continuing Education Credits.

-For more information on contact hours, cancellation policy, or requests for participants with special needs please call Caroline O’Connell Sinton at 267-247-5584.
+Please note FCP’s Workshop Grievance Procedure.
+For more information on contact hours, the cancellation policy, or accommodations for attendees with special needs, please contact firstname.lastname@example.org or (267) 247-5584.